Airlift Capable 24/7: 459 AS, 374 HCOS demonstrate aeromedical readiness on Independence Day

 |0

-This work, Airlift Capable 24/7: 459 AS, 374 HCOS demonstrate aeromedical readiness on Independence Day [Image 3 of 3], by SrA Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airlift Capable 24/7: 459 AS, 374 HCOS demonstrate aeromedical readiness on Independence Day, by SrA Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Airlift Capable 24/7: 459 AS, 374 HCOS demonstrate aeromedical readiness on Independence Day